fardinkamal62/widen-newscast/README.md

 ## Backstory

 ---
-We were on class 9, my friend Azfar Labib gave me this idea of creating a news portal, on which we will get news from different news sites.
+Random day in 2020, my friend Azfar Labib gave me this idea of creating a news portal, on which we will get news from different news sites.

 He had the idea, I had the skills(somewhat).
 So, I started working on it.
 Spent late nights trying out Python, Ruby(yes, Ruby, I started learning Ruby for it) scraping sites.
 But I was getting frustrated.